amuacm/nvim/vimscript.md

 ```
 yarn build
 ```

+#### Troubleshooting:
+*If yarn is not working, you likely are not getting the full package through apt. please refer to the brew.md file of this repository to install npm and nodejs. first, `sudo apt remove` both packages, then install brew and the reinstall those package using `brew install` + package.
+You should now be able to install yarn.*

 ### installing completion support
 Now, to add completion for a particular language, open a file of that type using nvim, and enter the following command into the nvim terminal (python can be replaced with any language in that format):